Greenworks Pro 60V Battery-Powered 16-Inch Chainsaw Review

 Greenworks 60V Chainsaw CS60L212

 The updated Greenworks 60V chainsaw features steel bucking spikes for gripping the wood securely during a vertical cut.
-As you slightly rock the saw forward using a bucking grip, the spikes allow you to gain downward leverage.
+The spikes allow you to gain downward leverage as you slightly rock the saw forward using a bucking grip.
 Many of the saws in this category have plastic bucking spikes—and puny ones at that.
 It’s good to see the more durable steel spikes here.

 Ergonomics